This Week's Question: I'm not sure how much money I should spend on marketing. What should my budget be?

 A marketing budget really isn't an abstract concept.
 It's spending real money, you don't want to spend too much, you don't want to spend too little, so what's the right amount to spend on your marketing?
 If this is a question you have, keep watching!

-I'm Tom Malesic, founder and President, of EZMarketing and you're watching Ask EZ.
+I'm Tom Malesic, founder and President, of EZMarketing, a marketing company in nearby Lancaster, PA, and you're watching Ask EZ.
 This is where small business owners go to get real answers to their marketing questions.

 marketing budget approaches